bazelbuild/proposals/designs/2022-06-07-bazel-credential-helpers.md

 (optionally) cache credentials to avoid running the credential helper binary too often.

+Credential helpers cannot rely on `std{in,out,err}` to communicate with the user (i.e., Bazel will not show any output of the credential helper to the user or forward any inputs from the user to the crednetial helper).
+In general, workflows *SHOULD NOT* require user-interaction.
+Workflows that do require user input *SHOULD* do so asynchronously (i.e., when there's a need for user-interaction, e.g., to login, the helper should fail and provide instructions what the user should do, e.g., run `foo login` to get credentials before running Bazel again).
+For debugging, we will also add a flag `--credential_helper_debug={true,false}` to Bazel that, if enabled, will cause Bazel to print a message with at least the path of the credential helper as part of its normal output whenever running a credential helper (at `INFO` level).

-Since Bazel wouldn't know which credential helper to call, users must explicitly configure Bazel by passing `--credential_helper`, which can either be an absolute path, or a string.
-In case the value is a string (`foo`), Bazel will look for an executable with the name `foo-bazel-credential-helper` on the path.
+Since Bazel wouldn't know which credential helper to call, users must explicitly configure Bazel by passing `--credential_helper=<path>`, where `<path>` can either be an absolute path, or the name of an executable.
+In case `<path>` is the name of an executable (e.g., `foo-bazel-credential-helper`), it *MUST NOT* contain any path seperators (`/`, and `\` on Windows), and Bazel will look for an executable with the provided name on the `PATH` from the environment variables passed to the credential helper (see paragraph below for more precise definition).
+As a special case of absolute paths, the value may start with `%workspace%` (e.g., `%workspace%/foo/bar/baz.sh`), in which case `%workspace%` is replaced by the absolute path to the workspace.
 Since the credential helper must be available very early in the build (i.e., during the loading phase for fetching external repositories), it cannot be a label to a target.

+When executing the credential helper, Bazel will make all environment variables from the shell `bazel` is running in available to the subprocess, and set the working directory to the absolute path of the workspace (i.e., from within the credential helper, `$(pwd)` will be `%workspace%`).

+Since users may need to use multiple credential helpers (e.g., one for fetching external repositories and another one for connecting to a `Remote Cache`), users may optionally specify a pattern to match which addresses to use the credential helper for by passing `<pattern>` as prefix to the path of the credential helper, seperated by the left-most occurence of `=` (i.e., `--credential_helper=<pattern>=<path>`, where `<path>` is as defined above).
+`<pattern>` can either be a DNS name matching a single domain (e.g., `example.com`), or a wildcard DNS name matching the domain itself and all subdomains by prefixing the DNS name with `*.` (e.g., `*.example.com` would match `example.com`, `foo.example.com`, and so on).
+Wildcards that match only a subset of all possible subdomains, or regular expressions, are not supported.

+In case there are multiple credential helpers specified, Bazel will use the most specific match to fetch credentials.
+If there is no credential helper matching the remote service, Bazel will not invoke any helpers and send no credentials (i.e., there's no implicit default credential helper).
+For example, assuming a user passes `--credential_helper=foo --credential_helper=*.example.com=bar --credential_helper=example.com=baz`, Bazel will run `baz` to get credentials for `example.com`, `bar` for fetching credentials for `a.example.com` or `x.y.z.example.com`, and `foo` for fetching credentials for any other DNS name.
+In case there are multiple credential helpers specified for the same (wildcard) DNS name, the later entry overrides the earlier entry (e.g., credential helpers from the command-line override credential helpers from `%workspace%/.bazelrc`, which in turn overrides values from the user or system `.bazelrc`).

 # Backward-compatibility